Project-Sloth/ps-housing/README.md

 ps-housing is a resource that opens up a world of creative possibilities for housing.
 Its user-friendly interface lets you decorate any location to your heart's content.
 The best part?
 Not only is it completely free, but it's also reliable and functional, unlike many other housing systems available.
 Dive in and start transforming spaces with ps-housing today!

 - Players can decorate their houses and apartments with a full selection of furniture and decorations (included a wide variety of custom housing props)
-- Provides support for housing and apartments and is a replacement for qb-apartments and qb-housing
+- Provides support for housing and apartments and is a full replacement for qb-apartments and qb-housing
-- Allows players to purchase and list houses for sale through `bl-realtor`
+- Allows players to purchase and list houses for sale through `bl-realtor` and the realtor job
 - Houses come with personal garages
 - Houses and apartments come with personal wardrobes and stashes
 - Players can share keys to their houses and apartments with other players